-- Micro-purchase Projects less than \$10,000, districts must consider price to be reasonable and distribute equitably among suppliers to the extent practical. - Small Purchase Projects between \$10,000-\$249,000 shall obtain at least three written quotes and be kept on record. - Sealed Bids Projects with an estimated expenditure of \$250,000 or more shall be competitively bid and publicized. - A. Definitions: The following words and terms, when used in this document, have the following meanings, unless the context clearly indicates otherwise:

-Lowest Bidder/Quote - A bidder/quote who, in a competitive bidding/quoting situation, submits a bid/quote which, as finally determined by BCCD, is the best bid/quote available in terms of price, product, and/or service quality, adherence to specifications, timeliness of delivery, serviceability and maintenance and other factors that BCCD may establish.

-Responsible Bidder/Quote - A bidder/quote is considered responsible either through previous experience in business dealings with the BCCD or through an investigation of the credit, reliability, and performance of the bidder/quote.

-Responsive Bidder/Quote - A bidder/quote who correctly and fully responds to the bidding/quoting requirements.

-- B. Invitation to bid/quote.
-When it is determined that a project is to be solicited through competitive bidding, an invitation to bid shall be publicly advertised in the Beaver County Times and its associated press, and any local Agricultural Newspapers.
+- Micro-purchase Projects less than \$10,000, districts must consider price to be reasonable and distribute equitably among suppliers to the extent practical. - Small Purchase Projects between \$10,000-\$249,000 shall obtain at least three written quotes and kept on record. - Sealed Bids Projects with an estimated expenditure of \$250,000 or more shall be competitively bid and publicized. - A. Definitions: The following words and terms, when used in this document, have the following meanings, unless the context clearly indicates otherwise: - Lowest Bidder/Quote A bidder/quote who, in a competitive bidding/quoting situation, submits a bid/quote which, as finally determined by BCCD, is the best bid/quote available in terms of price, product, and/or service quality, adherence to specifications, timeliness of delivery, serviceability and maintenance and other factors that BCCD may establish. - Responsible Bidder/Quote A bidder/quote is considered responsible either through previous experience in business dealings with the BCCD or through an investigation of the credit, reliability, and performance of the bidder/quote. - Responsive Bidder/Quote A bidder/quote who correctly and fully responds to the bidding/quoting requirements. - B. Invitation to bid/quote.
+When it is determined that a project is to be solicited through competitive bidding, an invitation to bid shall be publicly advertised in the Butler Eagle.
 Quote invitations will be emailed to a list of interested contactors.
 The invitation shall include: - (1) A basic description of the work. - (2) The quantity of work. - (3) The method by which specifications and bid/quote documents may be obtained. - (4) The date, time and place of the bid/quote opening. - (5) Any other specific requirements. - C. Publication requirements.
-The District shall publish the invitation in the Beaver County Times and its associated press, and any local Agricultural Newspapers to bid at a minimum one time not later than 10 days prior to the scheduled bid opening.
-Copies of bid/quote package will be distributed online, by hard copy, or via email to those interested in submitting a bid/quote and have attended the required bid/quote site showing. - D. Bid/Quote procedure.
-All bids and quotes shall be submitted as specified-online, by email, or in a firmly sealed envelope and labeled to indicate the specific project for which the bid/quote is submitted and the scheduled date and time of the opening.
-Quotes will be accepted by mail, email, online, or in person.
-Bids/Quote shall be opened at the appointed time by the Agricultural Committee.
+The District shall publish the invitation in the Butler Eagle to bid at minimum one time not later than 10 days prior to the scheduled bid opening.
+Copies of bid/quote package will only be distributed by hard copy, to those interested in submitting a bid/quote and have attended the required bid/quote site showing. - D. Bid/Quote procedure.
+All bids and quote shall be firmly sealed in an envelope and labeled so as to indicate the specific project for which the bid/quote is submitted and the scheduled date and time of the opening.
+Bids will only be accepted by mail or in person.
+Quotes will be accepted by mail, fax, email or in person.
+Bids/Quote shall be opened at the appointed time by the District Committee.
 All bid/quote openings shall be open to the public.

-Any bids or quotes received after the opening has commenced shall be returned to the contractor unopened.
+Any bids /quotes received after the opening has commenced shall be returned to the contractor unopened.
 Upon completion of the bid/quote opening, the District Manager/Program Manager, consultant and landowner (if applicable) will analyze the bid for conformance with the specifications and recommend to the District Board the lowest responsible and responsive bid/quote.